-McDermott provided the update before practice Friday, a day after Glenn traveled to have his injury evaluated by foot specialist Robert Anderson in Charlotte, North Carolina.
-McDermott declined to go into detail on the nature of the injury by simply referring to it as ''general foot soreness.''
+McDermott also revealed Glenn traveled to have his injury evaluated by foot specialist Robert Anderson in Charlotte, North Carolina on Thursday.

 Glenn has been a starter since his rookie season in 2012, and last year became one of the league's top-paid tackles after signing a five-year, $65 million contract extension.

 The Bills lack depth behind Glenn especially with backup Seantrel Henderson to miss the first five games of the season to complete serving a 10-game suspension issued last year for violating the NFL's substance abuse policy.
 That leaves third-year player Michael Ola and rookie third-round draft pick Dion Dawkins competing for the primary backup spot.

 Center Eric Wood said he's not overly concerned by Glenn's absence.

 "We know what Cordy can do when he's healthy," Wood said.
 "At this point, it's on other guys stepping up and getting an opportunity.
 And hopefully he gets back and we have added experienced depth."

 The Bills took a brief break from their training camp facility in suburban Rochester, New York, by holding a practice at their home stadium in Orchard Park.
 Severe thunderstorms delayed the start of the evening practice, and the Bills eventually cut the session about 30 minutes short with more storms in the forecast.

 The weather also affected the fan turnout.
 Of the 22,000 free tickets distributed by the team, only about 1,000 fans braved the weather.